Home

 You will also need your Form 1099-B for the sales proceeds and date of sale.

-If you are in a Section 423 ESSP but do NOT meet the eligibility standards for a qualifying disposition, the discount is still taxed as ordinary income, but it is not limited to the amount of actual gain.
+If you are in a Section 423 ESPP but do NOT meet the eligibility standards for a qualifying disposition, the discount is still taxed as ordinary income, but it is not limited to the amount of actual gain.

 You then add the discount to the amount that you actually paid for the shares to determine your cost basis.

 If your employer's stock purchase plan is not Section 423-qualified, you are not allowed to defer taxation of the discount at all.
 It is current compensation in the year you buy the stock, and your cost basis is the purchase price plus the discount.
-Unlike the Section 423 ESSP, you are not allowed to defer taxation of the amount of the discount until the shares are sold.
+Unlike the Section 423 ESPP, you are not allowed to defer taxation of the amount of the discount until the shares are sold.

 Comparison of